 - Dublin to Rosslare €31.50 open return/€27.50 day return

 Top tip: round trip tickets work out significantly cheaper than buying two single tickets.
 For example, two single tickets between Dublin and Belfast would cost €60.80 but an open return ticket costs from €44.
-Note that rail travel in Ireland is more expensive than on the continent.

-If you are wondering how long do train journeys take in Ireland, most are less than three hours.
+If you are wondering how long train journeys take in Ireland, most are less than three hours.
 The following are example journey times:

 - Dublin to Galway – 2.5 hours